FAQWe're here to answer all your questions.

 - Globalizers: India-based education consulting firm

-- MBA Catalyst: MBA admissions consulting firm with strong personal focus
+- Fortuna Admissions: MBA admissions consulting firm with strong personal focus

 Can I find out my interest rate before I apply?

 All circumstances are unique.
 In order to truly understand your potential and accurately calculate your rate, we’ll need to look over your submitted application.
 If you submit an application and find that you no longer wish to take out a loan with MPOWER, you can turn down the terms at no cost.